 In this article, you will learn what are different welding tools and equipments? explained with pictures.
 Download the PDF file of this article at the end.

 Welding Tools and Equipments

-As a beginner, you probably wonder that how you can get started with the welding process.
+As a beginner, you probably wonder how you can get started with the welding process.
 Welding can be a difficult task for beginners.
-Performing a precise welding process requires skill, technique, a lot of welding tools and equipments.
+Performing a precise welding process requires skill, technique, and a lot of welding tools and equipments.

 You may have heard that welding is quite expensive, but in reality, there are only a few essential welding tools and equipments that you will use on a regular basis.
 In addition to basic tools, sometimes you need tools you haven’t heard of.

 Therefore, we aim to introduce you to almost all welding tools that should not be missing from any welding workshop.
 We’ve covered everything from security to basic equipment and essentials, you have everything you need here.
 So let’s look at the different types of welding tools and equipments one by one.